awsdocs/amazon-athena-user-guide/doc_source/code-samples.md

     /**
      * Submits a sample query to Athena and returns the execution ID of the query.
      */
-    public static String submitAthenaQuery(AthenaClient athenaClient) {
+    private static String submitAthenaQuery(AthenaClient athenaClient) {

-        try {

         // The QueryExecutionContext allows us to set the Database.
         QueryExecutionContext queryExecutionContext = QueryExecutionContext.builder()
                 .database(ExampleConstants.ATHENA_DEFAULT_DATABASE).build();

         // The result configuration specifies where the results of the query should go in S3 and encryption options ResultConfiguration resultConfiguration = ResultConfiguration.builder()
                 // You can provide encryption options for the output that is written.
                 // .withEncryptionConfiguration(encryptionConfiguration)
                 .outputLocation(ExampleConstants.ATHENA_OUTPUT_BUCKET).build();

         // Create the StartQueryExecutionRequest to send to Athena which will start the query.
         StartQueryExecutionRequest startQueryExecutionRequest = StartQueryExecutionRequest.builder()
                 .queryString(ExampleConstants.ATHENA_SAMPLE_QUERY)
                 .queryExecutionContext(queryExecutionContext)
                 .resultConfiguration(resultConfiguration).build();

         StartQueryExecutionResponse startQueryExecutionResponse = athenaClient.startQueryExecution(startQueryExecutionRequest);
         return startQueryExecutionResponse.queryExecutionId();

-        } catch (AthenaException e) {
-            e.printStackTrace();
-            System.exit(1);
-        }
-        return "";
     }

     /**